Digital SLR camera information

 According to the press release by EurekAlert, researchers at the University of Toronto have created a semiconductor device that outperforms today's conventional chips.
 This is made it simply by process similar to painting a liquid onto a piece of glass.

-"wet" semiconductor device has bested traditional, more costly grown-crystal semiconductor devices, is reported in the July 13 issue of the journal Nature.
+The finding, which represents the first time a so-called "wet" semiconductor device has bested traditional, more costly grown-crystal semiconductor devices, is reported in the July 13 issue of the journal Nature.

 "Traditional ways of making computer chips, fibre-optic lasers, digital camera image sensors – the building blocks of the information age – are costly in time, money, and energy," says Professor Ted Sargent of the Edward S. Rogers Sr. Department of Electrical and Computer Engineering and leader of the research group.
 Conventional semiconductors have produced spectacular results such as the personal computer, the Internet, digital photography, however they rely on growing atomically-perfect crystals at 1,000 degrees Celsius and above, he explains.